ParBLiSS/metag_partitioning/README.md

 * [velvet](https://github.com/dzerbino/velvet)
 * [R-MAT generator](http://www.graph500.org/)

+BLISS's release to public is still pending.
+Kindly email me (cjain7 at gatech.edu) for requesting the access.

 ### Cite ###

 Please cite the following publication if you are using this code for your research: